-The Mazda Cosmo Sport (sold overseas as the 110S) – the world's first volume production sports car powered by a rotary engine - was unveiled to the public at the Tokyo Motor Show in October 1963.
+The Mazda Cosmo Sport (sold overseas as the 110S) – the world's first volume production sports car powered by a two-rotor rotary engine - was unveiled to the public at the Tokyo Motor Show in October 1963.
 When the president of Mazda, Tsuneji Matsuda, drove the prototype into show venue it was a surprise to everyone.
 The Mazda Cosmo Sport featured beautiful, futuristic proportions and exceptional driving performance.
 It was a vehicle that clearly deserved the comment, "More like flying than driving."

 The rotary engine – a history of challenges

 Rotary engine development began at Mazda in 1961, and for the next six years presented nothing but problems and setbacks.
 The most serious of which was the appearance of chatter marks on the inner walls of the rotor housing.
 These marks were known to Mazda engineers as "nail marks of the Devil" and always appeared after a certain period of operation.
 After many trials, the engineers finally conquered this difficult problem by developing seals made of high-strength carbon infused with aluminum, and the Mazda rotary engine was born.
 As other automakers steadily abandoned the rotary engine, Mazda succeed in its commercialization.
 The Mazda Cosmo Sport was born from Mazda's tenacity and passion for rotary engine development.